-This article is a cry of the soul and explanation why you are likely not getting your anonymous hosting.
+This article is an explanation why you are likely not getting your anonymous hosting.
 If you are reading this article, either you are lucky or things are changing to good.
 Most likely the first, because we are seeing the problem exists for a dozen of years.

 Back in the past

 I remember the days when I was doing that useless thing called SEO.
 No offense to people related to SEO.
 This is just my personal opinion which relies on the years spent doing it and total value brought to people equal 0.
 For me it’s a waste of time, instead of focusing on giving value, creating quality, SEO focuses on promoting something with questionable value.
 Of course, one can say SEO can promote good, awesome products and this person will be right.
 But in reality, the % of such is very low.
 In reality, 90% of SEO promotes affiliate products and SEO companies choose the ones who pays or “convert” more.

 Google has been always saying they are targeting quality.
 It’s been almost 10 years since first Panda and Penguin updates, which should have brought more quality to the search results.
 But as you may guess it did not happen.